-The following policies apply to anyone wanting to use the machine tools located at Olin College.
-They are general in nature and do not cover the safe operating procedure for each piece of equipment.
-Shop staff may prohibit shop access or machine use by an individual or a group for insufficient training or experience or for non-compliance with shop safety policies.
+The following policies apply to anyone wanting to use the tools located in AC103, AC104, AC106, AC107, AC108, AC129, AC127 and the Large Project Building (LPB) at Olin College.
+They are general in nature and do not cover the safe operating procedure for each piece of equipment or the space themselves.
+Shop staff may revoke space access or machine use by an individual or a group for insufficient training or experience or for non-compliance with these policies.
 Serious violations will be referred to the Honor Board.
+Tool specific training that covers more specific policies must be completed before using any machine or access is given to a certain space.